 4. Review your medications

-Many Americans — especially older adults — take five or more prescription medications to manage a variety of health conditions.
+Many Americans — especially older adults — take prescription medications to manage a variety of health conditions.
 Review a complete list of your medications with your doctor and pharmacist at least once per year to see if you still need each drug.
 You may be able to save money if you can cut down the number of medications you take.